RaenzyIsDev/GalaxyFabric/README.md

 IMPORTANT!

-⚠️ Extended Dev Packs (Patches or updates) are hosted on MediaFire, uploaded to GitHub, **then DELETED.**
+⚠️ Extended Dev Packs (Patches, updates, and reccommended textures) are hosted on GDrive, uploaded to GitHub, **then DELETED.**
 Dev packs **will not** be restored, minor patches will be made to fix things.
 If a mod is broken, kindly open an issue and I'll do what I can to fix it.
+I kinda want to be one and done w/ updates ngl.

 I will post direct links to dev packs that are currently under construction if asked.
-These are **VIEW ONLY**.
+(You could donate to my patreon\kofi 🙏 and I'll try to give you playable packs right away) These are **VIEW ONLY**.

 uhh thats all for now?
 ⚠️